robertomagno1/ADM-HM3/README.md

  ## Datasets

- The data used to work in this repository was obtained by performing web-scraping in the [MSc.
-Degrees](https://www.findamasters.com/masters-degrees/msc-degrees/) website via the `WebScraper` class contained in the `web_scraper.py` module.
+ The data used to work in this repository was obtained by performing web-scraping in the [Michelin Guide web page ](https://guide.michelin.com/en/it/restaurants) website via the `WebScraper` class contained in the `web_scraper.py` module.
 If you want to reproduce the data perform the following steps:

  **1.** Create the directories where you will save the obtained `html` and `tsv` files after you perform web-scraping.
 Specifically, run in your terminal the following commands: